-- Sift in the flour over top of the wet ingredients and mix until the batter is smooth.
+- Sift in the flour over top of the batter and mix with a spatula until the batter is smooth.

 - Divide the batter into half (approximately 200g).
 Sift matcha powder over top of the batter.
 Mix until all the matcha is incorporated.

 - If you want to make 3 layers like I did, divide the plain portion into another half (100g).
 Sift hojicha powder over top of that portion, mix into the batter, and leave the remainder plain.

 - You can divide the layers into 3 equal portions, but I wanted the base matcha to be thicker.

 - Transfer each bowl of batter into the prepared pan.
 (You can choose whichever flavour to layer first).